Paul Cézanne: Cézanne's Provence

 Visitors to Aix-en-Provence can discover Cézanne's landscape motifs along five marked trails from the city center.
 They lead to Le Tholonet, the Jas de Bouffan, the Bibémus quarry, the banks of the River Arc and the Les Lauves workshop.

 The Atelier Les Lauves has been open to the public since 1954.
 An American foundation initiated by James Lord and John Rewald made this possible with funds provided by 114 donors.
 They bought it from the previous owner Marcel Provence and transferred it to the University of Aix.
 In 1969 the studio was transferred to the city of Aix.
 The visitor will find Cézanne's furniture, easel and palette, the objects that appear in his still lifes, and some original drawings and watercolours.

 During their lifetime, most of the residents of Aix mocked their fellow citizen Cézanne.
 More recently, they even named a university after their world-famous artist: in 1973 it was founded in Aix-en-Provence, the Paul Cézanne University with the departments of law and political science, business administration as well as natural sciences and technology.
-In 2011 it was dissolved and combined with the other two universities in Aix and Marseille to form the University of Aix-Marseille.
+In 2011, it was dissolved and combined with the other two universities in Aix and Marseille to form the University of Aix-Marseille.

 As a result of their rejection of his works in the past, the Musée Granet in Aix had to make do with a loan of paintings from the Louvre in order to be able to present visitors with Cézanne, the son of their city.
 In 1984, the museum received eight paintings and some watercolours, including a motif from the Bathers series and a portrait of Mme Cézanne.
 Thanks to another donation in 2000, nine paintings by Cézanne are now on display there.

+In 2025, Aix-en-Provence rolled out a €30 million campaign branded “Cézanne 2025,” including trademarking his name, showcasing 130 works at Musée Granet, opening his studio and restored residences, and partnering globally to borrow rare pieces.